Salary Sacrifice Superannuation Calculator

 Frequently Asked Questions

-For the 2025-2026 financial year, the concessional contributions cap is $30,000.
+The concessional contributions cap is $30,000 per financial year.
 This includes your employer's Super Guarantee (SG) contributions and any salary sacrifice amounts.
 If you exceed this cap, the excess is taxed at your marginal tax rate.

 How much tax do I save by salary sacrificing to super?